19hours/sg-statutes/Acts/Bankruptcy Act.md

 ### Right of bankrupt to surplus

-122\.—(1) The bankrupt shall be entitled to any surplus remaining after payment in full of his creditors, with interest as by this Act provided, and of the costs, charges and expenses of the proceedings under the bankruptcy petition.
+122\.—(1) The bankrupt shall be entitled to any surplus remaining after payment in full of his creditors, with interest as by this Act provided, and of the costs, charges and expenses of the proceedings under the bankruptcy application.

 (2) Notwithstanding subsection (1), the court may make an order directing the Official Assignee not to pay the surplus or part thereof to the bankrupt if —